Task Oriented AutoML

 There are several types of constraints you can impose.

-- End-to-end constraints on the AutoML process.
+- Constraints on the AutoML process.

 time_budget